codechips/FooocusPlus/fooocusplus_log.md

 * the Current Preset is now listed just below the Generate button
 * if Favorites is checked (the default) the favorite presets are shown in a horizontal menu bar located above the main canvas
 * the current preset is now stored in the log
+* FooocusPlus starts with the Default preset, unless low VRAM is detected in which cast it starts with 4GB_Default
+* the VRAM 4GB_Default preset can also be set by the config.txt "default_low_vram_presets" option
 * added a config.txt option and checkbox to "Show Newest Images First" in the log.
 If this is off the newest images are last
 * the Flux base models are recategorized into the FluxDev and FluxSchnell folders
 * fixed a strange bug in which the "Specific Seed" value was being trashed when changing presets
-* unless Image Prompt is active, the Fooocus V2 style is no longer suppressed when the prompt is empty
 * fixed a bug with SuperPrompter

 # 0.9.8 Dev